-World Wide Web P ublishing Service Properties (Local Computer)

-General Log On Recovery Dependencies

-Service name: W3SVC

-Display name: World Wide Web Publishing Service

-Description: Provides Web connectivity and administration through the Internet Information Services Manager

-Path to executabl C:\Windows\syste e: em32\svchost.exe + iissvcs

-Startup type: 💙 Automatic

-Help me configure Manual

-Service status: Disabled Started

-Start You can specify th from here.
-Stop Pause Resume ne start prometers that apply when you start the service Item to be service Item to be service

-Start parameters:

-OK Cancel Apply
+World Wide Web P ublishing Service Properties (Local Computer)  🗙 General Log On Recovery Dependencies Service name: W3SVC Display name: World Wide Web Publishing Service Description: Provides Web connectivity and administration Path to executable C:\Windows\system e: em32\svchost.exe -k iissvcs Startup type: Automatic Help me configure Automatic (Delayed Start) Automatic Manual Service status: Disabled Started Start Stop Pause Resume You can specify the from here. he start parameters that apply when you start the service OK Cancel Apply

-- 6. Click the Stop button to stop the service. - 7.
-Change the startup type to Disabled to stop the service from automatically starting at boot. - 8.
+6. Click the Stop button to stop the service.

+- 7. Change the startup type to Disabled to stop the service from automatically starting at boot. - 8.
 Click the OK button to save the new settings and close the window. - 9.
 Repeat steps 4-8 for the Windows Media Services service.
 This service will not prevent Orchid Core VMS from starting, but it will prevent it from streaming live video through port 554. - 10.
 Once both services have been stopped and disabled, locate the Orchid Server service.
 Right-click on it and select Start to start the Orchid Server service.